-The SRC represents students on a broad range of University committees, including the institutions governing bodies the Council of Senate, to which the SRC has 12 representatives, and University Court, to which a Court Representative is elected from Council as well as the SRC President.
-Other committees deal with issues such as: library and computer provision, student and welfare support, teaching facilities, halls of residence, catering and much more.
-Please contact us if you would like a full list of the committees on which there is SRC representation.
+The Students' Representative Council represents students on a number of university committees at different levels.
+From University Court to the Student Experience Committee we deal with issues such as library access, student welfare, teaching spaces, accommodation, catering and much more.
+Please contact us if you would like a full list of the committees on which the SRC has a seat.